 Other recognisable branded objects included a 1971 Coles supermarket bag!

-Conclusion on how long does it take for plastic to decompose:
+Conclusion on how long it may take for plastic to decompose

-It is truly shocking when you consider how useless or short lived most of these plastic items were – i.e. like a 1971 plastic bag etc – used once and still causing environmental havoc.
+It can become quite a shock when you consider how useless or short-lived most of these plastic items were – like a 1971 plastic bag, etc. – used once and still causing environmental havoc.